 - Security breaches pose a serious threat, consuming significant amounts of time and resources.

 - Encryption is a critical component of payment system security.

 - Tokenization is a further way to safeguard customers’ personal information and limit exposure to hackers.

-- OLS Payments can help secure and protect cardholder data and personally identifiable information in your payment system.
+- OLS Payments can help secure and protect your payment system’s cardholder data and personally identifiable information.